Plans from $29 · One-time payment · No subscription See Pricing

 $29–49

-Professional appraisals only cover diminished value.
-Attorneys take 33% of your settlement.
-Claim Maximizer covers all 7 claim types and puts the complete package in your hands in minutes.
+A professional appraisal only covers diminished value.
+Attorneys take a third of your settlement.
+Claim Maximizer covers all 7 claim types and puts the full package in your hands in minutes.

-Most claim tools only cover one scenario.
-Claim Maximizer handles everything from a fender-bender to a total loss.
+Most claim tools only handle one scenario.
+This one runs from a fender-bender all the way to a total loss.

-Insurance claims fall into two categories: third-party claims (filed against the other driver's insurer) and first-party claims (filed against your own insurer).
-The tool asks who was at fault and adjusts your claim package accordingly — different rules, different leverage, different documents.
+Auto claims fall into two buckets: third-party claims (filed against the other driver's insurer) and first-party claims (filed against your own).
+The tool asks who was at fault and adjusts the package accordingly, because the rules, leverage, and documents are different for each.

 Diminished Value